 The Company uses bagasses derived from cane crushing process as fuel for steam and electricity production for distribution to our sugar factories.
 Electricity in excess will be sold to Provincial Electricity Authority (PEA) and Electricity Generating Authority of Thailand (EGAT).
 Khonburi Power Plant Co., Ltd. is an main operator of power plant unit.

-Currently Khonburi Power Plant Company Ltd (KPP) supply electricity under firm contract size 22 MW to EGAT and other non-firm contract 8 MW to PEA.
+Currently KPP supply electricity under firm contract 22 MW to EGAT and other non-firm contract 8 MW.

 To be able to supply electricity sufficient for the increased demand each year, and to continuously strengthen sustainability with regard to electricity, the Ministry of Energy by Energy Policy and Planning Office therefore establishes and amends Thailand's electricity capacity development plan, B.E.
-2010-2030 (PDP 2010 3rd Revision) in accordance with national economic and social dev
+2010-2030 (PDP 2010 3rd Revision) in accordance with national economic and social development plan.